TomConlin/MakefileViz/README.md

 ## Process ##

-  * convert the Makefile into a partial ordered set.
+  * convert the Makefile into a partially ordered set.
   * convert a partial ordered set into the dot directed graph format
   * generate an image of the dot file